houzyk/typescript-automata/readme.md

 ### Description

-  Proof of concept- An attempt to model a DFA that accepts strings totalling 25 with inputs only with 5, 10 and 25.
+  Proof of concept 1- An attempt to model a DFA that accepts strings totalling 25 with inputs only with 5, 10 and 25.
 So, the string "55555" is in the language of the DFA but "101010" is not.
 Each conditional is meant to describe the transition states of the DFA.

+  Proof of concept 2- An attempt to model a PDA that accepts the language On1n for n is greater or equal to 0.
+So, "000111" is accepted but "10" is not.

 # Run